 Fee Structure of Lab Technician Courses After 12th

 Course costs are reasonable.
 The annual tuition for the degree is at least 4 to 5 lakh rupees for the students.
 Private institutions typically charge more for MLT Courses.
 The job of a lab technician is quite demanding and intriguing.
 Any candidate who desires to work in the medical field but was not successful in becoming a doctor may choose to become a lab technician.

 Details of the Lab Technician Courses After 12th

-A clinical lab science course is another name for the lab technician course.
+A clinical lab science course is another name for the lab technician courses.
 It is an alternative to medical science.
 You can become a qualified medical lab technician or medical lab technologist by taking this course.

-It is possible to enroll in the lab technician course after graduating from the 12th grade in the science stream.
+It is possible to enroll in the lab technician courses after graduating from the 12th grade in the science stream.
 To become medical lab technicians, students might enroll in a diploma or degree programs.
 The diploma course is called DMLT (Diploma in Medical Lab Technician).
 It lasts for two years, full-time.
 You can enroll in the Bachelor of Medical Lab Technician (BMLT) program if you desire to pursue a degree in this field.
 The course lasts for three years, full-time.

 Employment Opportunities And Career Prospects